-MAXIM is currently in a financial covenant break period while it commissions the CCGT expansion of M2.
+MAXIM is currently in a financial covenant break period under the senior credit facility while it commissions the CCGT expansion of M2.
 During this period compliance is not required with the debt service coverage ratio and debt to earnings before interest, taxes, depreciation and amortization.
-The requirement to comply with these covenants will resume during the first full financial guarter after the commissioning period ends.
+The requirement to comply with these covenants will resume during the first full financial quarter after the commissioning period ends.

-5. Other income, net
+5. Other expense (income), net